bahmutov/dont-crack/README.md

 }
 ```

 That's it.
-If there is new "minor" or "patch" semantic version determined
+If there is a new "minor" or "patch" semantic version determined
 from the commit log, it will be tested against these two repos.
+If their
+tests pass with the new dependency, the semantic release process will
+continue.
+If not, it will be aborted.

 ## Debug